ShakeelRaja/Day-2/README.md

 * Perform data handling with Python lists by Storing, accessing and manipulating information in list structure.
 * Perform data handling with Python dictionaries by Storing, accessing and manipulating information in a dictionary structure.
 * Compare and constrast use cases for lists and dictionaries in python
+* Read data from external sources into Python environment

 ### Python primitive vs. non-primitive data structures (15 minutes)